'We need God to wrap His arms around our town'

-RANTOUL — Many in Rantoul are grieving the death of an 18-year-old shot to death Wednesday by a police officer after fleeing the scene of a police stop and holding a gun.
+RANTOUL — Many in Rantoul are grieving the death of an 18-year-old shot to death by a police officer after fleeing the scene of a police stop and holding a gun Wednesday.

 Tonia Kirby is one of them.
 An educator at Rantoul’s Eater Junior High School, she knew the young man, Jordan Richardson, “very well.”